alex-subtselnyi/AccessControlDataSecurity/README.md

 ## Client
 To run the client, run the class "Client.java" located in DSAuthLab_Client/src/view.\
 In order for the client to work, the server needs to be already running.

 ## Branches
-Branch acl implements access control list
+This branch implements the access control list.

-Branch roles implements role based access
+## Users
+The credentials for the users are the following (format: username password):\
+Alice password1\
+Cecilia password3\
+David password4\
+Erica password5\
+Fred password6\
+George password7\
+Henry password8\
+Ida password9